 The ASUS TUF Gaming VG34VQL1B and the Gigabyte M27Q are very different monitors.
 The ASUS is a 34 inch ultrawide with a VA panel, while the Gigabyte is a 27 inch, 16:9 monitor with an IPS panel.
 The Gigabyte is better for gaming because it has a slightly higher refresh rate and faster response times.
 It also has wider viewing angles, and more features, like a USB-C port, an integrated KVM, and a Picture-in-Picture/Picture-by-Picture mode.
 The ASUS might be a better choice if you often game in the dark or want a better HDR experience because it has a much higher contrast ratio and gets brighter in HDR.

 The Samsung Odyssey G7 LC32G75T and the ASUS TUF Gaming VG34VQL1B are very different.
 The Samsung has a standard 16:9 aspect ratio and is available in a 27 inch and 32 inch size, while the ASUS has a wider 21:9 aspect ratio and only comes in a 34 inch size.
-In terms of gaming performance, the Samsung performs much better because it has a much quicker response time.
+The Samsung performs much better for gaming because it has a much quicker response time.
 However, the ASUS' wider format feels more immersive.
 Also, it gets brighter than the Samsung in most scenes, enough to deliver a pretty decent HDR experience, and it maintains its brightness more consistently across different content.

 The ASUS TUF Gaming VG34VQL1B is a bit better gaming monitor than the AOC CU34G2X.
 The ASUS has significantly faster response times, but there's noticeable black smear on either due to their VA panels.
 The ASUS has a 165Hz panel compared to 144Hz on the AOC, and while the ASUS is certified by AMD, FreeSync and G-SYNC work on both.
 The ASUS also gets significantly brighter and has better reflection handling, so it's a better choice for well-lit rooms.
 However, the AOC has better ergonomics because it has a much wider swivel and tilt range.